mulka/ploverwiki/Dictionary-Format.md

 - The dictionaries map a stroke (or a combination of strokes) to an English word or phrase, number, punctuation symbol, emoji, software command, or a meta command for controlling spacing and capitalization.
 - Every stenographer creates their own customized dictionary to supplement or amend the default dictionary that comes with a steno application, such as Plover.
 By default, you add your customizations to the `user.json` dictionary that comes with Plover.

+## The Standard Plover Dictionaries

+Plover comes supplied with three dictionaries:

+- `main.json`.
+This contains the default dictionary.
+- `commands.json`.
+This contains commands.
+- `user.json`.
+This is available for your personal customizations.

+You can add extra dictionaries to Plover, as well.

 ## JSON and RTF/CRE

 Plover supports two types of dictionaries:

 - **JSON** (the default and recommended format), and
 - **RTF/CRE**.